JoinCODED/RNDemo1-NativeBase/README.md

 2. Explore the Metro Bundler
 3. Run the app using the `Expo` mobile application by scanning the barcode.
 4. Run the app on the Xcode iPhone simulator (clicking `i` in the terminal or the `Run iOS Simulator` in the Metro Bundler window).
+5. Connect the app to the debugger
-5. Change the text inide the `<Text> </Text>` of `App.js` to anything else.
+6. Change the text inide the `<Text> </Text>` of `App.js` to anything else.
 The simulator responds and updates instantly.
-6.  `export default App()` and having `export default App` at the bottom are equivalent.
+7.  `export default App()` and having `export default App` at the bottom are equivalent.
-7. The components being imported from `react-native` in `App.js`.
+8. The components being imported from `react-native` in `App.js`.
 These are great, but we can do better using [NativeBase](https://nativebase.io/).
 Show them a few components from the documentation.

 # Native Base

-1. Set up NativeBase (until the vector icons issue is resolved):
+1. Set up NativeBase (use version 2.13.8 until the vector icons issue is resolved):
    ```bash
    yarn add -E native-base@2.13.8
    ```